nitin42/redocx/docs/api.md

 ## render(element, filepath)

-Render a React element to word document with supplied filepath and returns a top-level document object.
+Renders a React element to word document with supplied filepath and returns a top-level document object.

 ### parameters